ibeauregard/biggest-square/README.md

 ## Implementation notes

+This project is implemented with a dynamic programming approach.
+The time complexity is O(m * n), since we iterate twice through the map.
+The space complexity is O(n), since my only auxiliary structure is an array of size (n + 1).

 This project could obviously have been done in a more straightforward fashion.
 However, I decided I was going to play with a C coding style called "C+", where one emulates object-oriented programming with the C programming language.